 In line with the Government's directive this policy has been determined by the Governing Body in conjunction with the Head Teacher and relevant staff.
 Significantly, this policy places sex education firmly in the context of the importance of relationships as a whole and seeks to develop it as such.
 It is also taught in the school's Christian context that we are all unique creations made in God's image.
+The teaching and learning of RSE is embedded across the whole curriculum and is taught with careful and sensitive awareness of Protected Characteristics.

 Our Christian Values, linked to British Values are continually promoted through RSE, SMSC and all teaching and learning.
 All within the school family will challenge any type of discriminatory and/or bullying behaviour, eg through unwanted attentions (verbal or physical) and unwelcome or offensive remarks or suggestions.

 We believe that sex education should be seen as a continuous process contained within the total curriculum.
 It forms part of Lea Endowed's personal, social, cultural, spiritual, moral and religious ethos and education.
 It has an important role to play in fulfilling our commitment to help pupils develop as a whole person within our ethos of being the best that we can be and is part of making Lea Endowed CE a healthy school.
 In this way, RSE seeks to help our children grow by:

 Providing a comprehensive programme which conveys accurate information about the body, reproduction, sex, and sexual health.
 It also gives children and young people essential skills for building positive, enjoyable, respectful and non-exploitative relationships and staying safe both on and offline.
+We use a wide range of resources including the SCARF scheme of work, Picture News, STEM Science etc.